 Myth: I promise to visit you here every X months/years

-It is easy to make promises because in ideal situation, there’s that work hard, play hard that allows you to enjoy work-life balance.
+It is easy to make promises because, in an ideal situation, there’s that work hard, play hard that allows you to enjoy work-life balance.

 Reality: I am too busy at work / have no budget to go home

-Many OFWs are blessed to afford and have time to pay their families a visit, or fly them over for vacation at their workplace.
+Many OFWs are blessed to afford and have time to visit their families or fly them over for vacation at their workplace.
 However, there are more who don’t have this ability to do so.
-Sometimes they think that travel is an expense and would instinctively decide that cost of flying home may be better spent when sent as remittance money.
+Sometimes they think that travel is an expense and would instinctively decide that the cost of flying home may be better spent when sent as remittance money.

 Myth: You can easily buy branded clothing and accessories